bbartling/open-fdd/README.md

 4. Ultimate goal is to be able to make reports like this below with `pip` and `pandas`

-## Example Python for an AHU fan fault and report
+## Example Python script for an AHU fan fault and report
 ```python
 import pandas as pd
 import os